 - Non-poaching: commonly, you may not entice colleagues away from the company to hire them yourself for a while.

 Generally, these conditions must be considered ‘reasonable’ to be enforced.
 That means you may face typical restrictive conditions for around 3–24 months after you leave the company (depending on the specific situation and state/country legislation).

 Employees should be concerned with their non-compete agreements, as it is one of the most important legal documents that they’ll have to sign.
 Non-compete agreements are contracted employees sign during their hiring process, which restricts them from working for a competitor of the company they are currently employed with for a specified amount of time after they stop working there.

 For example, some companies will require their employees to sign a non-compete agreement that lasts six months after they cease employment.
 However, other companies extend this period up to two years.
 It all depends on the industry and potential competition if an employee leaves for another firm or starts their own business.

 Confirm that the commencement date of your contract matches what was agreed on.
 This is particularly important if you’re to be paid by the day — if the date is later than you discussed, you could miss out on wages.
 Check also that the length of the contract is accurate.
 If you have agreed to work for a particular time, ensure it has been written clearly.
 If you can, have the start and end dates specified, rather than listing a period.

 Some jobs require background clearances to be attained before starting work.
 If you already have the necessary checks, this is unlikely to delay your start date.
-However, if you need to get them, you can avoid starting in line with your contract.
+However, if you need to get them, you can avoid starting with your contract.
 Clarify this before you sign the papers.

 5. Taxation implications